HONDA CB1000 Overview

 Reliability and MOT Performance

 The Honda CB1000, produced between 1995 and 2012, has established a reputation for reliability among motorcycle enthusiasts.
-With a total of five registration plates recorded, this model has undergone 59 MOT tests, achieving an impressive pass rate of 88.1%.
-This statistic indicates that the majority of CB1000 motorcycles maintain their roadworthiness, reflecting Honda's commitment to quality engineering.
+With a total of seven registration plates recorded, this model has undergone 74 MOT tests, achieving an impressive pass rate of 89.2%.
+This statistic indicates that the majority of CB1000 motorcycles are well-maintained and meet the necessary safety and environmental standards.

-When examining the common reasons for MOT failures, the CB1000 shows a few notable trends.
-The most frequent issues are related to lighting, which accounted for two failures, while one failure was categorised as 'other'.
-These figures suggest that while the CB1000 is generally reliable, owners should pay attention to the lighting system to ensure compliance during MOT tests.
+When examining the common reasons for MOT failures, lighting issues were the most prevalent, accounting for two failures.
+Additionally, there was one failure attributed to other unspecified categories.
+These figures suggest that while the CB1000 generally performs well in MOT tests, owners should pay attention to lighting systems to ensure compliance.

-In terms of fuel type, all recorded CB1000 models run on petrol, which is consistent with the expectations for motorcycles of this era.
-The colour distribution of the registered models is diverse, featuring black, blue, red, silver, and white options, appealing to a wide range of aesthetic preferences.
+In terms of fuel type, all recorded CB1000 models are petrol-powered, which is consistent with the expectations for this motorcycle class.
+The colour distribution of the CB1000 shows a variety of options, with three white models, one each of black, blue, red, and silver.
+This diversity allows potential buyers to choose a model that suits their aesthetic preferences.

-The year distribution of the CB1000 models shows a balanced representation across its production years, with one model each from 1995, 2006, 2009, 2011, and 2012.
-This variety allows potential buyers to choose from different specifications and features that may have evolved over the years.
+The year distribution of the CB1000 indicates a balanced representation across its production years, with one model from 1995, one from 2006, one from 2007, one from 2009, two from 2011, and one from 2012.
+This range provides options for buyers looking for different specifications and features that may have evolved over the years.

 What to Check When Buying Used

-When considering a used Honda CB1000, there are several key factors to evaluate to ensure a satisfactory purchase.
-This model was produced between 1995 and 2012, with a total of five registration plates recorded.
-It's essential to check the specific year of the model you are interested in, as this can affect its condition and features.
+When considering the purchase of a used Honda CB1000, there are several key factors to evaluate to ensure you make a sound investment.
+This model was produced between 1995 and 2012, with a total of seven registration plates recorded.
+Understanding the specific year and condition of the bike you are interested in is crucial.

-The Honda CB1000 has an impressive MOT pass rate of 88.1%, indicating that the majority of these bikes are well-maintained.
-However, it is crucial to review the MOT history for any common failures.
+The Honda CB1000 boasts a respectable MOT pass rate of 89.2%, indicating that the majority of these bikes are roadworthy.
+However, it is essential to check the MOT history for any common failures.
 Notably, lighting issues have been reported in two instances, alongside one failure in another category.
-Ensuring that all lights function correctly is vital for safety and compliance.
+Ensuring that all lights and indicators are functioning correctly is vital for safety and compliance.

 Running Costs and Specifications